chinamike65/hugo-tuolesi/content/book6/book6en.md

 The Three Ways taught by Venerable Atisha mainly focus on three aspects: renunciation, bodhicitta, and the concept of impermanence in life.

-In terms of esoteric methods, the most famous Kadampa schools are Sakyamuni Buddha, Avalokitesvara with eleven faces, one thousand hands and one thousand eyes, King Fudoming, the four deities of the twenty-one mother, and the sixteen bright points of Kadam.
+In terms of esoteric methods, the most famous Kadampa schools are Sakyamuni Buddha, Avalokitesvara with eleven faces, one thousand hands and one thousand eyes, Arya Acalanātha, the Four Divinities, the twenty-one Taras, and the Sixteen Drops of Kadam.

+The sixteen drops are:

+1. The drop of the outer inconceivable array

+2. The drop of this Endurance World

+3. The drop of the realm of Tibet

+4. The drop of one’s abode and the drawn mandala

+5. The drop of Perfection of Wisdom Mother

+6. The drop of her son, Buddha Śākyamuni

+7. The drop of Great Compassion

+8. The drop of Wisdom Tārā

+9. The drop of her wrathful form

+10. The drop of Acala, their immutable nature

+11. The drop of Atiśa

+12. The drop of Dromtön Gyalwai Jungné

+13. The drop of the vast practice

+14. The drop of the profound view

+15. The drop of the inspirational practice

+16. The drop of great awakening

-There are twelve auspicious heavenly mothers, mother-in-law Vajra protectors and so on.
+There are twelve auspicious heavenly dakini goddesses, Perfection of Wisdom Mother, Vajra protectors and so on.

-Venerable Atisha passed on the Three Ways to Thongtunpa.
-In addition, Thongtunpa also has a lot of esoteric traditions.
+Venerable Atisha passed on the Three Ways to Dromtönpa.
+In addition, Dromtönpa also received a lot of esoteric transmissions.

 The disciples of Venerable Atisha have accomplished a lot.